-If you are looking to invest using Exchange-Traded Funds (ETFs), this post covers some of the best ETFs you can buy and hold in your portfolio in Canada.
+If you want to invest using Exchange-Traded Funds (ETFs), this post covers some of the best Canadian ETFs you can buy and hold.

 The iShares S&P /TSX 60 Index ETF (XIU.TO) was the very first ETF was launched in Canada in 1990, and the industry has come a long way since then.

-In 2020, Canadian ETF assets exceeded $200 billion and there has been an increasingly steady inflow of cash to ETFs in recent years.
+In 2022, Canadian ETF assets exceeded $344 billion, and there has been an increasingly steady inflow of cash to ETFs in recent years.
 Overall, 1,075 ETFs trade on Canadian markets.

 ETFs are popular for many great reasons.